michael-read/akka-typed-distributed-state-blog-java/microk8s-multi-dc/README.md

 ```

 ## On DC2 (dc2.vm)
+1. Copy the microk8s-multi-dc directory to both dc2.vm via sftp (think FileZilla).
-1. Capture the IP address of dc2-yb, and update the dbs-dc2 endpoint yaml
+2. Capture the IP address of dc2-yb, and update the dbs-dc2 endpoint yaml

 ### To install
+From the microk8s-multi-dc directory issue the following:
 ```
 k apply -f dbs-dc2/
 k apply -f nodes-dc2/